jarlah/spacemaker/README.md

 stores these three entities (building limits, height plateaus and split building limits) in a persistent way.
 ##### Solution:
-Programmatic API with a clean interface = rest api.
+"Programmatic API with a clean interface" = rest api.

-Stores these three entities in a persistent way = postgis with two tables, projects and polygons.
+"Stores these three entities in a persistent way" = postgis with two tables, projects and polygons.

 ### Requirements